Wafer Level Single Crystalline 2D Materials

 About the workshop

 One of the key success factors for the phenomenal rise of the semiconductor industry is the production of Si wafers with a defect density of roughly one defect over 10^14 Si atoms.
 This extremely low defect density provides the industry with a reliable, reproducible and stable material to build the most advanced devices.
 One of the biggest challenges the 2D materials faces to be adopted by this industry is the growth of material with a similar stability, reliability and defect density.
-In this workshop we will try to address and discuss the growth challenges.
+In this workshop we addressed and discussed these growth challenges.

 11:00 - 11:15 | Cedric Huyghebaert